We are downgrading Hong Kong to a Downtrend from an Uptrend Under Pressure.

 Please refer to the attached PDF for the full report.

-• India is in a Confirmed Uptrend.
-Hong Kong, South Korea and Taiwan are in an Uptrend Under Pressure.
-Eight of 13 markets, including Japan, Australia and China are in a Rally Attempt.
-Thailand is in a Downtrend.
+- Japan, India and Taiwan are in a Confirmed Uptrend.
+Hong Kong and South Korea are in an Uptrend Under Pressure.
+Seven of 13 markets, including Australia, are in a Rally Attempt.
+China is in a Downtrend.

 APAC Weekly Summary